clojure/clojurescript/README.md

 ```
 Now load the `web/jsrepl.html` file in a browser.

-For a REPL in nodejs, build the `src/cljs/noderepl.cljs` code:
+For a REPL in Node.js, build the `src/cljs/noderepl.cljs` code:

 ```
 cd node